 - Trigger point injection therapy: These injections contain lidocaine and anti-inflammatory medication, and are introduced to an area of tension.
 Dr. Adler uses trigger point injections on our guests who are experiencing acute pain or spasms in their backs and shoulders, often as a result of a poor bite.
 This virtually painless procedure provides tremendous relief.

 Once the muscles are relaxed and Dr. Adler has determined the ideal jaw and bite position, he will then recommend the best way to make the jaw posture permanent.
 An orthotic device, orthodontics or full mouth reconstruction may be used to achieve this jaw position.
+Sometimes if there are improper muscle functions of the tongue and face contributing to your TMJ, myofunctional therapy will also be recommended.
 As an experienced neuromuscular dentist, Dr. Adler recommends treatments and restorations based on what they will do for the entire relationship between your joints, muscles and teeth, not only one of these aspects.
 Dr. Adler is committed to a holistic approach to restoring your best oral health, dental comfort and dental function.

 To schedule a free consultation with experienced Boulder neuromuscular dentist Dr. Michael Adler, please call Adler Advanced Dentistry at (303) 515-7335.